edinburgh-napier/set09121/labs/lab5/pacman2.md

 ## Checkpoint

-That was a big change-up in code design.
-We are no longer using a single classes for Player and Ghost.
-Instead we are constructing them from components.
+That is a big change-up in code design.
+We are no longer using  classes inheriting from `Entity` to define our Player and Ghosts.
+Instead, we are constructing them from components.
 You can see how this approach lends itself to modular and "Game-like" design.
 We can easily add or remove components at runtime to any Entity.
 A logical extension of this would be to design a "Factory" that constructs pre-set Entities with specific components, rather than doing it in pacman.cpp.
 That's a job for another day, our way is fine for now.

 {:class="important"}
 Make sure you have got here, and everything is working, compiling and running so far without any errors.
 You should commit your code now.
 Have a well-earned break.